Can

 than dry ice and more easily stored for longer lengths of time.

-Other chiller units are simply large refridgeration systems.
-They're
+Other chiller units are simply large refrigeration systems.
+They don't use any CO2.

 Be aware that some 'fog chillers' require you to put dry ice or